 The International Confederation of Sport and Exercise Science Practice (ICSESP) was established in 2020 as a not-for-profit company with the vision to positively impact individuals, communities, and countries by advancing the international practice of the sport and exercise sciences.
-Foundation member organisations of the ICSESP included American College of Sports Medicine (ACSM), British Association of Sport and Exercise Science (BASES), Canadian Society for Exercise Physiology (CSEP), Exercise & Sports Science Australia (ESSA) and Sport and Exercise Science New Zealand (SESNZ).
+Founding member organisations of the ICSESP included American College of Sports Medicine (ACSM), Chartered Association of Sport and Exercise Science (CASES; formerly known as the British Association of Sport and Exercise Sciences), Canadian Society for Exercise Physiology (CSEP), Exercise & Sports Science Australia (ESSA), and Sport and Exercise Science New Zealand (SESNZ).

-Development of the ICSESP Code of Professional and Ethical Practice ICSESP put forward several strategic priorities in 2020 - one of which was to establish and promote the adoption of an international code of conduct and ethical practice for national sport and exercise science regulating agencies.
+Development of the ICSESP Code of Professional and Ethical Practice

+ICSESP put forward several strategic priorities in 2020 - one of which was to establish and promote the adoption of an international code of conduct and ethical practice for national sport and exercise science regulating agencies.
 The first step of this project was a systematic audit of code of ethical and professional conduct documentation from each member organisation.
-The audit identified over 40 unique statements that spanned 10 themes, and these formed the first draft of the ICSESP code of professional and ethical practice.
+The audit identified over 41 unique standards of ethical practice organised into three thematic areas: accountability, ethical conduct, and standards of practice.
+These formed the first draft of the ICSESP code of professional and ethical practice.
 Next, experts in professional and ethical practice from each of the founding member organisations reviewed the draft documentation.
 The experts provided their level of agreement on each statement's inclusion in a global code of professional and ethical practice following a three-step modified Delphi process.
 They also commented on potential areas of omission and redundancy.
 The result of this collaborative process was the ICSESP Principles of Professional and Ethical Practice and a corresponding Exemplar of Professional and Ethical Practice.
 Both will be revisited in three years by an expanded group of representatives reflecting ICSESP membership.